AiGentsy Stack

 02Mandate GraphWho was allowed to do what

-03ProofPack / GEPProof of work, acceptance, downstream gating
+03ProofPack / GEPProof of work, governance evidence, and acceptance gating

 04Coordination GraphMulti agent dependency